berkayberber/berkayberber/README.md

 An ambitious and inquisitive Applied Computer Science graduate from Wroclaw University of Science and Technology.

 - 🔭 I’m currently working on this page...
-- 🌱 I’m currently learning Tableau
+- 🌱 I’m currently learning Git, Tableau, Data Cleaning, T-SQL
 - 👯 I’m looking to collaborate on new business ideas.
 - 🤔 I’m looking for help with starting my career as a Data Analyst || BI Developer